-Zinc has intrinsic corrosion resistance properties which make it an ideal material to serve as a protective film for steel and iron components in a vehicles.
-Zinc protective film is used on metallic components of a vehicle in various forms like zinc rich paints, mechanical plating, electroplating, metallizing and hot dip galvanizing.
+Zinc has intrinsic corrosion resistance properties, which make it an ideal material to serve as a protective film for steel and iron components in the vehicle.
+Zinc protective film is used on metallic components of the vehicles in various forms like zinc-rich paints, mechanical plating, electroplating, metallizing and hot-dip galvanizing.
 Measuring the thickness of the zinc enriched coating can accurately determine its effectiveness in resisting corrosion.
-In our testing laboratory we offer services in which zinc protective films are accurately measured to determine their thickness and hence determine the service life of the metal to which it provides protection.
-Coating thickness is an indicator.
+In our testing laboratory, we offer services in which zinc protective films are accurately measured to determine their thickness and hence determine the service life of the metal it protects, which is indicated by the. coating thickness.

 Vehicle manufacturers are required to provide some kind of protective shield to the metallic components of an automobile, as they are at all times during operation, prone to abrasions, wearing, chipping and scratching.
 Subjecting metallic components to electroplating is one method to apply a protective layer over them to prevent corrosion.
-Electroplating is a process in which through electrochemical procedures metallic layer is coated over a subject which is susceptible to corrosion.
+Electroplating is a process in which, through electrochemical procedures, a metallic layer is coated over a subject which is susceptible to corrosion.
 For vehicle components made up of iron, steel and aluminium, protective film of zinc is formed using this procedure.
-To ensure that this protective film is providing adequate safety from corrosive effects, we offer electroplating thickness test, in our state-of-the-art laboratory.
-Thickness of the layer of zinc formed through the electrochemical process can determine the extent to which it can help avoid corrosion effects.
+To ensure that this protective film is providing adequate safety from corrosive effects, we offer electroplating thickness test, in our state-of-the-art laboratory facility.
+The thickness of the layer of zinc formed through the electrochemical process can determine the extent to which it can help avoid corrosion effects.